jeftegoes/AwsOverview/Management & Governance/AWS CloudTrail.md

 ## 8.1.
 Digest file

-- When we enable log file integrity validation, CloudTrail creates a hash for every log file that it delivers.
+- When we enable **log file integrity validation**, CloudTrail creates a hash for every log file that it delivers.
 - Every hour, CloudTrail also creates and delivers a file that references the log files for the last hour and contains a hash of each.
 - This file is called a **digest file**.
 - CloudTrail signs each digest file using the private key of a public and private key pair.